SupanutTha/ShoppingAppDiscountModel/README.md

-# Test Playtorium Discount Module
+# Shopping Discount Module
 ## Description

 This Flutter application, built for the Google Chrome platform, is designed to calculate the final price of an order by applying multiple campaigns to items in a shopping cart.
-The app follows specific rules and campaigns outlined in the assignment.

 ## Features

 ## 1. Product List